itachiisdead/itachiisdead/README.md

 <h3 align="center">An enthusiastic game developer</h3>
 <img align="right" alt="Coding" width="400" src="https://i.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif">

 -A computer science student.
-Proficient in coding languages such as C++, Java, C#, and Python.
+-Proficient in coding languages such as C++, Java, C#, and Python.
 -Proficiency in working with databases and knowledge of SQL (with MySQL DBMS) and SQLite.
 -Looking forward to contributing to the development of innovative projects.